 I.C.5.
 Evidence of Meeting the Standard

 The participatory governance committee structure ensures all institutional policies, procedures, and publications are regularly reviewed to assure integrity in all representations of the college’s mission, programs, and services.
+Participatory Governance Handbook

 I.C.5.
 Analysis and Evaluation